felucian/Ready-AI-APP-ST304/Lab_Modules/02_Confirm_the_app_is_running/02_Confirm_the_app_is_running.md

     indicating that 2 of 2 replicas are have status as _running_

 3. Since, we need to expose the Web Application to external users, BookInfo SPA deployment file also contains the definition for a _LoadBalancer_ k8s service that provides the configuration of an external IP that will be used to reach the sidecar proxy and then the web application.
-You check the service status and retrieve the externa IP by executing:
+You check the service status and retrieve the external IP by executing:

     ```dos
     kubectl get service